July 24, 2020

 The new rule changes the definitions of a “qualified facility” for monopoly utilities in regions with RTOs or ISOs in a way that excludes renewable projects larger than 5 MW (e.g., a solar farm about 10 acres in size).
 By eliminating these larger renewable facilities, monopoly utilities will see less competition.

-The new rule further insulates those monopolies from any competition from independent renewable generators and harms ratepayers, public health, and the environment.
+The new rule further insulates those monopoly utilities from any competition from independent renewable generators and harms ratepayers, public health, and the environment.